cristicmf/dao/docs/Permission_Analysis.md

 }
 ```

-As can be seen there is a `_DOUG` field in the contract which stores an account address.
+As can be seen, there is a `_DOUG` field in the contract which stores an account address.
 There is also a guard in the `destroy` function that checks if the calling account is the same as `_DOUG`.
 This is a very common form of permission in Ethereum contracts:

 1. An account address is stored in a contract.
 2. When a function is called, it will check if the address of the calling account is equal to that address.
 If not, the function will return to prevent the code from being run.

-The permission can be implemented in many different ways; for example, there could be a check against a collection of addresses rather then just one, or it could be based on some other property of the calling accounts, but everything is fine so long as it divides accounts up into two distinct classes - those that are allowed to call the function and those that are not.
+The permission can be implemented in many different ways; for example, there could be a check against a collection of addresses rather then just one, or it could be based on some other property of the calling accounts, but everything is fine so long as it divides accounts up into two distinct classes - those that are allowed to run the guarded code and those that are not.
 The `DefaultPermission` contract in `dao-core` is an example of a more advanced account permission handler; it is an entire contract that stores a root user account, a set of owners, and has functions for adding and removing addresses, and checking whether or not an address is registered.

-Finally, contract accounts and user (external) accounts both have addresses, and there is no distinction between them.
+Finally, contract accounts and user (a.k.a. external) accounts both have addresses, and there is no distinction between them.
 In the `DefaultDougEnabled` contract, `_DOUG` could be the address of a user account or a contract account, and would still work the same way.

 ## Permissions and contract states

 Adding permissions to a contract will obviously change its behavior.
 For example, if we remove the Doug permission from `DefaultDougEnabled` (meaning the `_DOUG` field and the guard), all we have left is the destroy function that any account can call.
 It would have one single state that is entered into by creating the contract, and exited from by calling destroy.
 It becomes a bit more complicated with the Doug permission.
-With the Doug permission in place we have to set the Doug address before we can destroy the contract, and destroying can only be done by the account with the Doug address.
+With the Doug permission in place we have to set the Doug address before we can destroy the contract, and destroying can only be done by the Doug account.
 This means we now have two states:

 1. Locked - Before the doug address has been set, destroy can't be called by anyone, because the null account cannot make transactions.